KarlTDebiec/Scinoephile/docs/development.rst

 Derasterizer
 ____________

-- [ ] Clean up and organize into functions
-- [ ] Color output intelligently when comparing to standard
+- [x] Color output intelligently when comparing to standard
+- [x] Store character confirmations
+- [x] Interactively reassign and confirm characters
+- [x] Merge characters and update data structures
+- [x] Save char_bounds for each event
+- [x] Load char_bounds for each event
 - [ ] Clean up documentation and README
 - [ ] To '--overwrite' flag, add option to back up file
 - [ ] Figure out if characters can be stored in model